-7.4.3 Planned Unit Development Permits
+7.4.1 Development Permits

 The Specific Plan is intentionally flexible and visionary in its development requirements, guidelines and policy direction.
-This flexibility is intended to permit a range of potential development programs, specifically for the Coliseum District, depending upon the development interests of the investor/developer team ultimately ready to move forward with a project.
+This flexibility is intended to permit a range of potential development programs, depending upon the development interests of the investor/developer team ultimately ready to move forward with a project.
 It is the City's expectation that greater clarity and specificity of the development program, particularly for the Coliseum District, will be achieved during the review development applications, which may involve the City's Planned Unit Development (PUD) permit process pursuant to Chapters 17.140 and 17.142 of the Oakland Planning Code.
 According to the Planning Code, a Planned Unit Development is, "a large, integrated development adhering to a comprehensive plan and located on a single tract of land, or on two or more tracts of land which may be separated only by a street or other right-of-way."
-10
+12